List of United States Navy aircraft wings: Current U S Navy air wings

-Current Carrier Air Wings
+Current Carrier air wings

 Carrier Air Wings were formally established on 1 July 1938 when the position of Carrier Air Group Commander was created.
 Prior to that date squadrons which operated from an aircraft carrier were informally referred to as that ship's "air group" with usually the senior squadron commanding officer being responsible for the group as a whole.
 When a separate Air Group Commander position was created those informal air groups were formally established as the "name of ship" Air Group creating "Lexington Air Group" (USS Lexington (CV 2)), "Saratoga Air Group" (USS Saratoga (CV 3)), "Ranger Air Group" (USS Ranger (CV 4)), "Yorktown Air Group" (USS Yorktown (CV 5)) and "Enterprise Air Group" (USS Enterprise (CV 6)).
-Two of those Carrier Air Groups still exist today as Carrier Air Wings ONE and THREE.
-On 20 December 1963 all Carrier Air Groups which were then in existence were redesignated Carrier Air Wings (CVW).
-Of the nine current Carrier Air Wings, two were established before WWII, four during WWII, two during the period of the Korean War and one during the period of the Vietnam War.
+Two of those Carrier Air Groups still exist today as Carrier Air Wing One and Carrier Air Wing Three.

+On 20 December 1963 all carrier air groups which were then in existence were redesignated Carrier Air Wings (CVW).
+Of the nine current carrier air wings, two were established before WWII, four during WWII, two during the period of the Korean War and one during the period of the Vietnam War.
 The table below lists the nine currently active Carrier Air Wings.